DaveyDark/cp-questions/tracker/README.md

 Small utility script I wrote for maintaining the log for this repo.
 It maintains the log in a sqlite file and can convert it into html/md and vice versa

 ## Build
-To build the binary, use
+You will need prettier installed from your package manager to use this To build the binary, use
 ```
 cargo build --release